matiaspakua/tech.notes.io/pages/general_topic/on_user_stories_notes.md

 * **Valuable:** Each user story should deliver value to the end user.
 * **Testable:** Each user story should be testable, so that you can know when it is complete.

-## Examples of user stories
+## Examples of simple user stories (post-its)

+ - Example 01:

+**As a** customer,
-* **As a customer, I want to be able to search for products by name so that I can easily find what I'm looking for.**
+**I want to** be able to search for products by name **so that** I can easily find what I'm looking for.

+ - Example 02:

-* **As a website administrator, I want to be able to add new products to the website so that I can keep my inventory up-to-date.**
+**As a** website administrator,
+**I want to** be able to add new products to the website **so that I** can keep my inventory up-to-date.

+ - Example 03:

-* **As a mobile app user, I want to be able to track my order status so that I know when my package will arrive.**
+**As a** mobile app user,
+**I want to** be able to track my order status
+**so that** I know when my package will arrive.

+## Anatomy of user stories

+User stories consist of key components that provide a clear picture of the desired functionality.
+The essential parts of a user story:

+1. **The User (Actor):** This identifies the individual who will benefit from the feature.
+It can be a specific user role (e.g., administrator, customer) or a user persona representing a target user group.

+2. **The Goal (Action):** This describes what the user wants to achieve with the feature.
+Focus on the action the user performs (e.g., "I want to search for products by category").

+3. **The Benefit (Why):** This explains the motivation behind the user's goal.
+It highlights the value the user gets by completing the action (e.g., "So that I can easily find the items I'm looking for").

+These three components form the core structure of a user story, often phrased as: "As a [User], I want to [Goal] so that [Benefit]."

+Optionally, user stories can also include:

+4. **Acceptance Criteria:** This acts as a checklist outlining the specific conditions that must be met for the feature to be considered successful.
+These criteria ensure everyone agrees on what "done" looks like (e.g., "The search results should be paginated with 10 items per page").

+## Gherkin, Cucumber and acceptance criterias

+Gherkin is a **domain-specific language (DSL)** designed specifically to express software behavior in a natural, human-readable way.
+It focuses on describing what the system should do from the user's perspective, making it easier for both technical and non-technical stakeholders to understand the acceptance criteria.

+Here's how Gherkin is associated with Cucumber:

+- **Cucumber** is a popular open-source **Behavior Driven Development (BDD)** framework.
+BDD emphasizes building software based on user stories and scenarios.
+- **Gherkin** serves as the **language** used within Cucumber to write these scenarios.
+It provides a structured format with keywords like "Given", "When", "Then", and "And" to define the preconditions, actions, and expected outcomes for a particular user interaction.

+Why are Gherkin and Cucumber useful for acceptance criteria?

+- **Clarity and Collaboration:** Gherkin promotes clear communication between developers, testers, and product owners.
+Everyone involved can understand the expected behavior in plain language, reducing misunderstandings and ensuring everyone is on the same page about what "done" means.
+- **Focus on Behavior:** The focus on user behavior in scenarios helps ensure the software is built around user needs and delivers value.
+- **Maintainability and Traceability:** Acceptance criteria written in Gherkin can be easily maintained alongside the code, allowing for traceability between requirements and implementation.
+This makes it easier to verify if the implemented features meet the user's needs.
+- **Automation Potential:** Gherkin scenarios can be used as the basis for automated acceptance tests.
+Cucumber tools can parse these scenarios and translate them into executable tests, streamlining the testing process.

+In essence, Gherkin provides a structured and collaborative way to define acceptance criteria in a language everyone understands.
+This improves clarity, promotes BDD principles, and lays the groundwork for potential test automation.

 ## User story slicing